dotnet/maui/src/Workload/README.md

 ```

 Even if you do not have `8.0.100-preview.1.2345` installed system-wide, placing
-this in your `.csproj` enables it to build against newer .NE MAUI
+this in your `.csproj` enables it to build against newer .NET MAUI
 assemblies at build & runtime.
-Things might break if the version is
-much different that what MAUI source generators or MSBuild tasks
-expect.
-We have a `$(_MinimumMauiWorkloadVersion)` property to fall
-back on if there is a breaking change that requires a newer .NET MAUI
-system-wide install.

-    error MAUI004: At least version '6.0.200' of the .NET MAUI workload is required to use <MauiVersion>8.0.100-preview.1.2345</MauiVersion>.

 ## Using the .NET MAUI Workload